Additivity of higher rho invariants and nonrigidity of topological manifolds: Well-definedness of the higher rho invariant map

 \item $T_0 = Tb^\ast + (-1)^p bT $ induces a geometrically controlled chain homotopy from $(PE, Pb^\ast)$ to $(PE, Pb)$. \end{enumerate} \end{lemma} \begin{proof} The proof is a combination of the proof of \cite[Lemma 7.4]{MR2220522} together with \cite[Lemma 4.2]{MR2220523}.
 We leave out the details. \end{proof}

 The above lemma asserts $(PE, Pb, T_0)$ is an $n$-dimensional geometrically controlled Poincar\'{e} complex.

-\begin{definition} The geometrically controlled Poincar\'{e} complex $(PE, Pb, T_0)$ is called the boundary of the geometrically controlled Poincar\'{e} pair $(E, b, T, P)$. \end{definition}
+\begin{definition} The geometrically controlled Poincar\'{e} complex is called the boundary of the geometrically controlled Poincar\'{e} pair $(E, b, T, P)$. \end{definition}

-Note that there is an obvious analogue theory in the analytically controlled category.
+Note that there is an obvious analogous theory in the analytically controlled category.
 Moreover, there are obvious equivariant theories for both geometrically controlled Poincar\'{e} pairs and analytically controlled Poincar\'{e} pairs respectively.

 The following theorem is a rephrasing of a theorem of Higson and Roe \cite[Theorem 3.18]{MR2220523}. \begin{theorem}[{\cite[Theorem 3.18]{MR2220523}}] Every geometrically controlled Poincar\'{e} pair naturally defines an analytically controlled Poincar\'{e} pair, by $\ell^2$-completion. \end{theorem}